 The new Doctoroff Business Leadership Program will train Law School students to lead in business, just like Dan Doctoroff, ’84.

-The Kapnick Leadership and Professionalism Initiative: Translating a Successful Booth Class to the Law School
+The Kapnick Leadership Development Initiative: Translating a Successful Booth Class to the Law School

 Through the generosity of Scott, JD/MBA ’85, and Kathleen Kapnick, ’84, the Law School is introducing a bold new leadership development program.